 According to Thales Group, 21 percent of IT management stated that they have experienced a ransomware attack, while 56 percent of respondents ranked malware as the leading attack vector.”Thales Group

-That is precisely why backups are so important.
-And that is the core idea behind World Backup Day, an initiative designed to raise awareness about the importance of protecting your data.
-This year’s theme is “Don’t Be an April Fool.”
+Our data is always vulnerable to something, especially during times like now, which is the core idea behind World Backup Day: an initiative designed to raise awareness about protecting your data.

-4 Ways to Create Better Backups Now
+5 Ways to Create Better Backups Now

 Here are a few ways you can create better backups: